-Recruitment strategies such as participation in WorkinTexas.com for internet job posting and listing selected jobs in online job sites and in metropolitan job market or professional association publications are all used to ensure broad-based applicant pools.
-The agency is scheduled to migrate to CAPPS Recruit in Fiscal Year 2021.
+Recruitment strategies include participation in CAPPS Recruit, WorkinTexas.com and Indeed for internet job postings.
+Selected jobs are posted in other online job sites and in metropolitan job markets or professional association publications to ensure broad-based applicant pools.

+Conclusion:

-Conclusion: The Texas Lottery Commission evaluates and attempts to forecast future shortages and surpluses in agency skills requirements.
+The Texas Lottery Commission evaluates and attempts to forecast future shortages and surpluses in agency skills requirements.
 Whenever possible, agency management adjusts to these skill requirement changes in an appropriate and timely manner, to ensure that staff and skills are appropriately matched to agency needs.

-SUMMARY OF 2018 SURVEY OF EMPLOYEE ENGAGEMENT
+SUMMARY OF 2022 SURVEY OF EMPLOYEE ENGAGEMENT

-The Texas Lottery Commission participated in the Survey of Employee Engagement in 2018, and achieved the agency's highest ever overall score indicating a highly engaged workforce.
+The Texas Lottery Commission participated in the Survey of Employee Engagement in 2022 and achieved a very high overall score indicating a highly engaged workforce.

 The agency has been participating in the survey since 1994.
 One of the values of participating in multiple iterations of the Survey of Employee Engagement (SEE) is the opportunity to measure organizational change over time.
-The employee response rate for the 2018 survey was 90.9 percent.
-A high response rate shows positive employee involvement, and denotes a high degree of confidence that the survey results accurately reflect employee attitudes.
+The employee response rate for the 2022 survey was 93.1%.
+A high response rate shows positive employee involvement and denotes a high degree of confidence that the survey results accurately reflect employee attitudes.